 Congratulations, you are now ready to start streaming your own audiobooks.

-I hope this guide has helped you understand how to use Booksonic and if you have any questions at all don’t hesitate to leave a comment below, send me an email at [email protected] or visit /r/Booksonic on reddit.
-If you have any suggestions on how to make Booksonic better I would love to hear them (once again, here, email or reddit), you can find all the planned features here
+I hope this guide has helped you understand how to use Booksonic and if you have any questions at all don’t hesitate to leave a comment below, send me an email at [email protected], visit /r/Booksonic on reddit or read the Booksonic FAQ.
+If you have any suggestions on how to make Booksonic better I would love to hear them (once again, here, email or reddit).

 To end this post I would like to recommend you go and check out David Clarke at verysmallrocks.io.
-He is the reader of the free Sherlock Holmes books (LibriVox recordings) you saw in my collection and unlike some other LibriVox readers his recordings are every bit as good as you would get if you went to the store and bought an audiobook.
+He is the reader of the free Sherlock Holmes books (LibriVox recordings) you saw in my collection and the quality of the recordings are just as good as the stories.
 If you are seeing this David, thank you once again for your amazing work!